ng-alain/ng-zorro-vscode/README.md

 nz-button.group | Button group
-nz-button.icon-text-left | Button with icon and text on left nz-button.icon-text-right | Button with icon and text on right nzGhost | Button Property: make background transparent and invert text and border colors nz-button.type | Button include type nz-icon.circle-o | Icon full circle nz-icon.circle | Icon empty circle
+nz-button.icon-text-left | Button with icon and text on left nz-button.icon-text-right | Button with icon and text on right nzBlock | Button Property: option to fit button width to its parent width nzGhost | Button Property: make background transparent and invert text and border colors nzShape | Button Property: can be set to &#x60;circle&#x60; or omitted nz-button.type | Button include type nz-icon.circle-o | Icon full circle nz-icon.circle | Icon empty circle